 - Protein is difficult to digest (There are sources of protein that are easier to digest, plus there are spices and preparation methods that help)

-- I can’t eat enough of protein, I’ll take a powder (Good luck in finding a clean one that doesn’t contain soy, additives and shelf-life prolongers)
+- I can’t eat enough of protein, I’ll take a powder (Good luck in finding a clean one that doesn’t contain lecithins and harmful additives)

 - I don’t want to build muscles, I don’t need protein (Did you know that your heart is a muscle too, how about giving it what it needs?)